hmrc/income-tax-pensions-frontend/README.md

 ### Employment Sources (HMRC-Held and Customer Data) - for Income From Pensions
 Data for Income from pensions comes  from employment data through income-tax-submission.
 Employment data can come from different sources: HMRC-Held and Customer.

-HMRC-Held data is employment data that HMRC have for the user within the tax year, prior to any updates made by the user.
+HMRC-Held data is employment data that HMRC has for the user within the tax year, prior to any updates made by the user.
 The Income from pensions data displayed in-year is HMRC-Held.

 Customer data is provided by the user.
 At the end of the tax year, users can view any existing employment data and make changes (create, update and delete).